mt-chilgab/jouleHeatingMultiRegionFoam/README.md

 `sigma*((fvc::grad(elpot))&(fvc::grad(elpot)))`

 ## Usage
 Electrical conductance, electric potential and electric current density fields are added and named sigma, elpot, J respectively.
 So you'll need additional works for every solid region directory residing in following directories, in order to use the solver properly.
+Please refer to example directory for an example case.

  * **0 directory**
   Initial / boundary condition for electric conductance and potential, sigma and elpot are required.